forbole/juno/.docs/config.md

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |
 | `modules` | `array` | List of modules that should be enabled | `[ "auth", "bank", "distribution" ]` |
 |
 | `prefix` | `string` | Bech 32 prefix of the addresses | `cosmos` |

 ### Supported modules
 Currently we support the followings Cosmos modules:

 - `auth` to parse the `x/auth` data
 - `bank` to parse the `x/bank` data
 - `consensus` to parse the consensus data
 - `distribution` to parse the `x/distribution` data
 - `gov` to parse the `x/gox` data
 - `mint` to parse the `x/mint` data
-- `modules` to get the list of enabled modules inside BDJuno
+- `modules` to get the list of enabled modules inside Juno
 - `pricefeed` to get the token prices
 - `slashing` to parse the `x/slashing` data
 - `staking` to parse the `x/staking` data

 ## `rpc`
-This section contains the details of the chain RPC to which BDJuno will connect.
+This section contains the details of the chain RPC to which Juno will connect.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |
 | `address` | `string` | Address of the RPC endpoint | `http://localhost:26657` |
 | `client_name` | `string` | Client name used when subscribing to the Tendermint websocket | `juno` |

 ## `grpc`
-This section contains the details of the gRPC endpoint that BDJuno will use to query the data.
+This section contains the details of the gRPC endpoint that Juno will use to query the data.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |